Have I ever told you how much I love Halloween?

 This was the beginning of my big DIY project ahead to turn Hailee into Harley Quinn.

-Abby is in high school now and while she is in that transition stage to a young adult she still enjoys Halloween.
+Chris is in high school now and while he is in that transition stage to a young adult he still enjoys Halloween.

-She went into Value Village with no clue what she wanted to be.
+He went into Value Village with no clue what he wanted to be.

-She searched the new costumes and it sparked an idea of being an inmate from Orange Is The New Back.
+He searched the new costumes and it sparked the idea of being an inmate.

 We popped over to the used costume section and scored this awesome orange jumpsuit.